MacLeod-D/ESP8266-Multitasking-CoopOS/README.md

   CoopOS exists in 2 Versions:

   1) The "pure" Version.
-It uses standard Ansi-C, is prozessor independent and the fastest version.
+It uses standard Ansi-C, is prozessor independent
+     and the fastest version.
 My prefered version.
      But it has some drawbacks:
      - taskBegin, taskEnd surrounding the while-loop
      - all local variables must be static !
      - some restrictions using taskSwitch in for-loop and switch/case
      - taskSwitch only allowed in tasks, not in called functions.

   2) The "Trampolin" version.
-It saves and restores processor registers - so it is processor depedent (using assembler code).
+It saves and restores processor registers - so
+     it is processor depedent (using assembler code).
      That's why it must be ported to each new processor - and why it's slower.
      But it does not have the limitaions of 1)

   This is version 2) - I've been asked for it.

-  ESP8266 software (for Arduino IDE = NON RTOS SDK) contains the mysterious cont.h, cont.S - which are the base for multitasking.
+  ESP8266 software (for Arduino IDE = NON RTOS SDK) contains the mysterious
+  cont.h, cont.S - which are the base for multitasking.

   But as far as I know nobody built a Scheduler around it until now.

   This shows, how to do it.

   -----------------------------------------------------------------------

-  This is not a real program, but a template for your measurements.
+  This is not a real program, but a template for your own creative work.

   What it does: